 A common gripe with travel kettles is that they can be very slow to boil compared with ordinary kettles.
 Waiting around for your kettle to boil can be a pain, especially when you've got sightseeing to do, which is why we rate how quick each kettle is to boil.
 The slowest travel kettle we tested took more than a minute longer to boil than the best.

 If you're gasping for a cup of tea or coffee early in the morning or late at night when you're travel buddy is fast asleep, you'll want a quiet kettle.
 While our main kettle tests have uncovered models that are as loud as an electric drill when boiling, we've found that travel kettles do tend to be quieter.
-Some are better than others, though - you can compare scores by heading to our kettle reviews and filtering by travel kettles.
+Some are better than others, though - you can compare scores by heading to our and filtering by travel kettles.

 Most travel kettles will have dual voltage, making them adaptable to whatever country you travel too (as long as you have the right adapter plug), but some also include cups, spoons, a tea/coffee container, and even a travel bag.